 Feelgrounds Droptop mini Review

 The Feelgrounds Droptop is a casual slip on sneaker very similar in look to Vans slip ons but about 1000 times more comfortable.
-Like the Original, they come in both mesh and knit and I wear both of mine quite often.
+Like the Original, they come in mesh, knit, and faux leather, and I wear mine quite often.
 They seriously feel like slippers!
 The design is very roomy, so if you have narrow heels and thin feet they might flop around.
 I get around this by using the cork insole from Feelgrounds and a shoe tongue pad in the upper.
 It makes both fit like a dream without sliding around.

 What Are Feelgrounds Sneakers Made of?